apache/spark/docs/tutorial.rst

-Notice how we pass a mix of operator specific arguments (``bash_command``) and an argument common to all operators (``email_on_failure``) inherited from BaseOperator to the operators constructor.
+Notice how we pass a mix of operator specific arguments (``bash_command``) and an argument common to all operators (``email_on_failure``) inherited from BaseOperator to the operator's constructor.
 This is simpler than passing every argument for every constructor call.
 Also, notice that in the second call we override ``email_on_failure`` parameter with ``False``.